Sydney Harbour National Park

 A former defence facility, Fort Denison is located on a small harbour island in the centre of Sydney Harbour just a stone's throw from the Botanic Gardens.
 Once under attack from US friendly fire in WWII, Fort Denison is today a top Sydney tourist attraction.

 One of the most coveted places in Sydney for New Years Eve, the 360° views are sure to impress.
-Take the guided tour to explore Fort Denison’s museum, canons gun powder store and winding staircase in Australia’s only Martello Tower.
+Explore Fort Denison’s museum, canons gun powder store and winding staircase in Australia’s only Martello Tower.
 Discover the fully operational tide guage room where Sydneys tidal benchmark is recorded.
-When you are done exploring, the café is a great place for a quick snack or tasty lunch and is also available for private evening functions.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.